Home Collections SBI Mutual Funds in India – Top SBI Fund Schemes in NSE (2025)

 SBI Mutual Funds invest in a diversified portfolio across various asset classes, including equities, debt instruments, and money market instruments.

 The minimum investment amount varies by scheme.
-For lump sum SBI fund investments, it typically starts from ₹1,000, while for SIP in SBI mutual funds, the minimum amount is usually ₹500 per installment.
-However, investors must check the information on minimum investment in SBI mutual funds on smallcase.
+For lump sum investments in SBI mutual funds, it usually starts from ₹1,000, while for SIPs, the minimum is ₹500 per instalment.
+For example, the SBI Small Cap Fund allows SIPs starting at ₹500.
+Investors can check detailed minimum investment information for SBI mutual funds on smallcase.

 ELSS investments offered by SBI have a mandatory 3-year lock-in period, during which investors can benefit from a tax deduction of up to ₹1.5 lakh.